 You do need an ice cream maker, I have a little one that I store in my pantry, it's a breeze to clean and works so well!

-Chai has a handful of spices used to make it, but for me I like to stick to these for the best taste – cinnamon, clove, cardamom, nutmeg and ginger.
-For the ginger I used Prince of Peace ginger honey crystals, which gives it a bit more zip then ginger powder, plus it has that hint of honey which made for an even more elevated flavor.
+Chai has a handful of spices used to make it, but for me I like to stick to these for the best taste - cinnamon, clove, cardamom, nutmeg and ginger.

-How To Use Your Ice Cream Machine
+How To Use An Ice Cream Maker

 Mine is a Cuisinart and takes 24 hours.